kshaffer/courses/theory4.md

 - brief in-class quizzes (open-note, usually with questions distributed in advance)
 - [writing assignments](mt4-writing.html)

 Each quiz and writing assignment will provide students opportunity to demonstrate mastery of one or more (usually more) of the assessment objectives.
-Since the musical structural concepts can be passed on either quizzes or written assignments, some students may aim to pass them early on quizzes, in order to free up their writing topics.
-Others may simply use the quizzes as practice exercises to focus their thinking, as they prepare to more fully demonstrate their knowledge on the written assignments.
-Any strategy that meets the standards laid out is fine.
-Please feel free to consult with me outside of class to discuss study strategies that will help you learn best and achieve the desired final grade.

 ## Course materials